 Pass the Green Cheer

-Just because Canada is legalizing doesn’t mean it’s a cue to get all your relatives stoned on your secret magic edibles, but it may be a time that you can squash some curiosities, and introduce cannabis into your holiday get-togethers.
+Just because cannabis is now legal in Canada doesn’t mean it’s a cue to get all your relatives stoned on your secret magic edibles, but it may be a time that you can squash some curiosities, and introduce cannabis into your holiday get-togethers.

 You may be surprised which of your relatives is actually curious about cannabis – or who else is a secret connoisseur.